Westermeister/news/src/main/java/com/westermeister/news/entity/Snippet.md

 - source
     - Link (URL) to the source.
 - created
-    - Timestamp when this snippet was created.
+    - Timestamp when the summary / source columns were last updated.